ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/github-arm-runners/actions.md

             docker manifest push ${{env.USER}}/docker-uname
 ```

-The workflow file uses a job matrix to run 2 jobs in parallel.
+The workflow file uses a job matrix to run two jobs in parallel.
 One job runs `docker build` on the new Arm-hosted runner.
 The second job runs `docker build` on a standard runner with the `amd64` architecture.
 When both jobs are done, the final job uses `docker manifest` to create the multi-architecture image.

 With the two files and the two secrets in your repository, you are ready to run the action.